dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/typography/heading.md

 ### Think semantics first

 You should [think semantics first](/uilib/usage/best-practices/for-typography#headings-and-styling) once you choose what level of heading you use.
 Always try to start with an `<h1>`.
-Later on you can style them properly.
+When the heading levels are properly defined, you can go ahead and define the sizes (styles).

-If you have to use a paragraph or a arbitrary heading, and it has to **look like** a specific heading, you can use these classes:
+If you have to use a paragraph (`<p>`) or a arbitrary heading, and it has to **look like** a specific heading, you can use these classes:

 - `.dnb-h--xx-large`
 - `.dnb-h--x-large`